+Reserving

-Reserving risk occurs when claims provisions make insufficient allowance for claims, claims handling expenses and reinsurance bad debt provisions.
+Reserve risk occurs when claims provisions make insufficient allowance for claims, claims handling expenses and reinsurance bad debt provisions.

 The Group's actuarial teams use a range of recognised actuarial techniques to project gross premiums written, monitor claims development patterns and to determine the claims provisions.
 The Group reviews at least quarterly, premium and claims experience by class of business and year of account and the earned and projected ultimate gross and net loss ratios.
-Claims provisions are reviewed annually by external consulting actuaries who provide independent opinions to the Group and relevant regulatory bodies.

 The claims provisions established can be more or less than adequate to meet eventual claims arising.
 The level of uncertainty varies from class to class but can arise from inadequate case reserves for known large losses and catastrophes or from inadequate provision for IBNR.
-The impact on profit before tax of a 1% improvement/deterioration in the total net claims reserves would be a \$16.1 million gain/loss (2016: \$13.0 million)
+The impact on profit before tax of a 1% improvement/deterioration in the total net claims reserves would be a \$16.0 million gain/loss (2017: \$16.1 million)